Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/RTC/Tamper/readme.txt

                             - Baud rate: 115200

     Instructions:
          1. After compiling, it is burned to the evaluation board.
-After powering on, high level is artificially injected into PC13 and "RTC Tamper interrupt" is output through the serial port.
+After powering on, add an external pull-down on PC13, then high level is artificially injected into PC13 and "RTC Tamper interrupt" is output through the serial port.
             It indicates that the tamper interrupt is detected

 4. Matters needing attention
     If a rising or falling edge is configured to trigger a tamper, an external pull up or pull down is required on the tamper pin